Redocly/redocly-cli/docs/guides/response-contains-property.md

 There are three `2xx` class responses defined for this guide, and you can see that the rule has successfully triggered errors with the missing `user_id` property for all of them.

-Yet, three $refs within the OpenAPI definition refer to the `200` response schema object and one $ref refers to each of the `201` and `202` responses, resulting in 5 errors in total
+Yet, three $refs within the OpenAPI description refer to the `200` response schema object and one $ref refers to each of the `201` and `202` responses, resulting in 5 errors in total